 Please read on and consider taking advantage of one or more of the special offerings we will provide during this Holy Season.

-1. Shrove Tuesday Pancake Supper, Feb 21, 6:30-7:30 PM: Join us as we feast together (breakfast for dinner!) before the fast of Lent begins.
-The meal is being prepared by and is supporting our Youth Ministry program.
-We will have fun and games to share in along with a heaping help of pancakes.
-The suggested donation is $10 per person or $20 for a family (though just joining us or a donation of any sort is welcome).
-To RSVP, click here.
-To help with cooking, email Jonathan.
+1. Shrove Tuesday Pancake Supper, Feb 13, 6:30-7:30 PM: Join us as we feast together (breakfast for dinner!) before the fast of Lent begins.
+The meal is being prepared by and is supporting our Youth Group's Summer Pilgrimage to Washington, DC in late May/early June.
+The suggested donation is $10 per person or $25 for a family of 3 or more (though just joining us or a donation of any amount welcome).
+To help with cooking or to let us borrow an electric griddle, email Jonathan.

-4. "Praying the Lord’s Prayer with St. Teresa of Avila", Sunday Morning Adult Ed Program during Lent, Feb 26-March 26 (10:20-11:05 AM between Services): Our Theologian in Residence, Dr. Tony Baker, will be exploring with us Teresa of Avila’s writings on the Lord’s Prayer as his focus for Adult Ed in the Season of Lent.
-This series will complement our teaching on Wednesday evenings, but you do not have to attend both to fully participate (see above).
+3. "Julian of Norwich: Her World and Ours", Sunday Morning Adult Ed Program during Lent, Feb 19-March 17 (10:20-11:05 AM between Services): Our Theologian in Residence, Dr. Tony Baker, will be exploring with us the life and teachings of our Patron Saint, Julian of Norwich, with a focus on how her witness might help us navigate our own turbulent and changing times.
 Though Adult Ed is a part of our year-round practice at St. Julian's, perhaps you will consider making your weekly participation a part of your Lenten commitments.
 The class is in-person and streamed live each Sunday at our regular Sunday Morning Worship Link.

-7. Contemplation, Candlelight, Scripture and Song, A Taize Service for the Season of Lent, Sunday, March 26 at 5 PM: Our youth and music ministries will be leading our congregation in a special service featuring meditative music, prayer, scripture readings and candlelight on the 5th Sunday of Lent in preparation for Holy Week.
+5. Contemplation, Candlelight, Scripture and Song, a Taize Service for the Season of Lent, Sunday, March 17 at 5 PM: Our youth and music ministries will be leading our congregation in a special service featuring meditative music, prayer, scripture readings and candlelight on the 5th Sunday of Lent.
 All ages are welcome and the nursery will be available.
 If you would like to join our music team (vocals or instrument), email Jonathan.
+All are welcome!

 8. The Rite of Reconciliation: The Rite of Reconciliation, commonly called Confession, is a service in our Book of Common Prayer that exists for those interested in intentionally naming before God and the Church (as represented in the office of priest) our sins and receiving absolution and assurance of God's forgiveness.
-This service is done individually with one of our priests, at a time and place convenient for you.
-It will be done completely in private and please know the seal of confession is absolute.
+This service is done individually with one of our priests in the church at a time convenient for you.
+Please know the seal of confession is absolute.
 Anything mentioned during the rite will be held in complete confidence forever, and matters brought up will not ever be mentioned again unless you desire further counsel or conversation.
 To schedule a time for this, please email Miles.

-10. Holy Week Services, April 1-9: Palm Sunday (April 1), 9 AM (in-person and online) and 11:15 AM (in-person) with the Liturgy of the Palms, a dramatic reading of Jesus' Passion, sermon, special music, and Holy Communion.
-Holy Monday, Holy Tuesday and Holy Wednesday (April 2-5), 6:30 PM with reflections and Holy Communion (in-person).
-Maundy Thursday (April 6), 6:30 PM with Foot-Washing, sermon, special music, Holy Communion and the Stripping of the Altar (in-person and online).
-Good Friday (April 7), 12:00 PM with the Good Friday Liturgy, sermon, and the Veneration of the Cross (in-person and online).
-Good Friday Stations of the Cross (April 7), 2 PM at Pepper Rock Park (8609 Pepper Rock Park Drive, 78717).
-Easter Sunday (April 9), 9 AM (in-person and online) and 11:15 AM (in-person), with the Flowering of the Cross, special music, sermon, and Holy Communion.
+10. Holy Week Services, March 24-31: Palm Sunday (March 24), 9 AM (in-person and online) and 11:15 AM (in-person) with the Liturgy of the Palms, a dramatic reading of Jesus' Passion, sermon, special music, and Holy Communion.
+Holy Monday, Holy Tuesday and Holy Wednesday (March 25-27), 12 PM with reflections and Holy Communion (in-person/new time).
+Maundy Thursday (March 28), 6:30 PM with Foot-Washing, sermon, special music, Holy Communion and the Stripping of the Altar (in-person and online).
+Good Friday (March 29), 12:00 PM with the Good Friday Liturgy, sermon, and the Veneration of the Cross (in-person and online).
+Good Friday Stations of the Cross (March 29), 2 PM at Pepper Rock Park (8609 Pepper Rock Park Drive, 78717).
+Easter Sunday (March 31), 9 AM (in-person and online) and 11:15 AM (in-person), with the Flowering of the Cross, special music, sermon, and Holy Communion.
 All online services, will be streamed live at our regular Sunday Morning Worship Link.